thejsway/thejsway/manuscript/chapter09.md

 const myObject = new MyClass(/* ... */);
 ```

 * The `class` syntax emulates in JavaScript the class-based OOP model found in many other languages like Java or C#.
-However, it is just **syntaxic sugar** over JavaScript's own prototype-based OOP model.
+However, it is just **syntactic sugar** over JavaScript's own prototype-based OOP model.
 There are no real classes in JavaScript, only objects linked together.

 ## Context: a multiplayer RPG

-As a reminder, here's the code for our minimalist RPG taken from a previous chapter. it creates an object literal named `aurora` with threee properties (`name`, `health` and `strength`) and a `describe()` method.
+As a reminder, here's the code for our minimalist RPG taken from a previous chapter. it creates an object literal named `aurora` with three properties (`name`, `health` and `strength`) and a `describe()` method.

 ```js
 const aurora = {